DeltaXML/vscode-xpath-notebook/README.md

 # XPath Notebook for Visual Studio Code

-A Visual Studio Code notebook extension for XPath 3.1.
+**XPath Notebook** adds XPath 3.1's extensive JSON and XML analysis features to [Visual Studio Code's Notebooks](https://code.visualstudio.com/api/extension-guides/notebook).

-XPath notebooks are particularly suitable for XML or JSON analysis or for XPath experimentation or learning.
+Notebooks are primarily used in a Data Science context but are valuable also for code experimentation or learning.

 ![Notebook Screenshot](notebook-vscode-small.png)